The Practicalities of life in a Classic VW Campervan

 What do you need to bring?

 Our vans are equipped with everything that you would need for cooking, eating and drinking.
 They come with free extra campbeds (if you choose), sink, cooker, fridge, 2 bottles of camping gaz, crockery, cutlery, cooking equipment, extra outdoor table and chairs.
 The feedback we get from customers is that we have thought of everything down to ecover washing up liquid, tea towels, salt and pepper and even some tea, coffee and sugar to get you started.
-You need to bring clothes, bedding (we can supply sleeping bags and/or pillows as an 'extra'), and all the toys and books you think you will need.
+You need to bring clothes, bedding (we can supply sleeping bags and/or pillows as an 'extra'), a road map & a camping lantern plus all the toys and books you think you will need.

 And a few things you might like to bring along with you: kitchen roll, a small bottle of cooking oil, lots of plastic shopping bags for rubbish, cling film, small amount of foil, salad dressing, bottled water, baby wipes (for sticky BBQ fingers!), hot water bottle (for winter), citronella candle (for sitting outside on balmy summer evenings), plug-in mosquito repellant (if using mains hook up), pack of cards.
 Micro-fibre camping towels are quick-drying and less bulky.
-Solar lanterns are useful for extra evening illuminations!
+Solar lanterns are useful for extra evening illuminations and come in a variety of lighting arrangements: from the normal camping lantern to strings of fairy lights.
+Getting the lighting right will really transform your evenings so give it some consideration.

 We will send you a list of how the van is equipped during the week before your hire commences.
 If you have any queries, please do get in touch.